juixer/Game-tech-fusion/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: A
+#### Answer: B

-<i>empty greeting variable created and an empty object assigned in greetign, so greetign is empty object thats why my answer is A</i>
+<i>declared the variable as greeting but assigned an empty object to greetign. js not gonna recognize greetign and it will throw `ReferenceError: greetign is not defined` ERROR</i>

 </p>
 </details>